mikheilgorgadze/qr-code/README.md

 # qr-code
-Simple QR Code static webpage
+This is a simple QR Code static webpage.
+This is my first project within bitcamp course.